You are here:

 We’re all meeting at Campus Ministry for hot dogs, mountain pies, and S’Mores!
 Sponsored by Campus Ministry.

 Saint Francis University is an institution deeply rooted in Franciscan tradition.
 This tradition is woven not only into the academic experience for all students, but it is evident in our community atmosphere, student development philosophy, and community expectations.
 How are Franciscan values experienced in your life at Saint Francis?
-Fr.
-Joe Lehman, T.O.R., VP of Mission Effectiveness, Fr.
-John Mark Klaus, Director of Campus Ministry, and the Peer Ministers will explain more about how our Franciscan tradition makes our institution unique.
+The staff of Campus Ministry and the Peer Ministers will explain more about how our Franciscan tradition makes our institution unique.

 Safety is a top priority of the Saint Francis community.
 Discover how you can stay safe throughout your college experience by learning about campus policies, procedures, and other tips that promote a safe campus environment.
 Don Miles, Director of Residence Life, and Robert Fatula, Director of Public Safety/ University Police Captain, will address campus safety concerns and offer valuable advice about campus safety.

 Being away at college should be a happy, fun, and memorable experience.
 Saint Francis University prides itself on providing all students with fairness, advocacy, and respect...especially when it comes to promoting a safe and healthy social environment.
 Join Heather Meck, Associate Vice President and Title IX Coordinator, as she reviews important resources that are available to students.

 Join Ms. Jaimie Steel, Director of Alumni Relations and members of the SFU National Alumni Association to enjoy a cool treat.